dianabenjumea/dianabenjumea.github.io/README.md

 ## Education

 **PhD Computer Science** Jul 2023 - Present.
 The University of Manchester.
 Manchester, UK.
+- Engaged in a research project focused on developing an autonomous safety system for operations in UK nuclear environments, ensuring compliance with the UK nuclear regulatory regime.
+- An active member of both the Autonomy and Verification Network and the Autonomy and Verification Research Group.

 **MSc Data Science and Analytics** Jan 2020 - Dec 2022.
 Universidad EAFIT.
 Medellín, Colombia.
+- Final year project: Analytical model to monitor the oil conditions on the main components of mining dumpers.
+- Using the Cox proportional hazard model and an enhanced robust version of the same model, I studied the lifetime expectation of the primary components of dumpers, considering oil data.
+- The robust version introduced shows better performance compared to the Cox classical model, serving as a valuable reference for engineers seeking to understand oil data and advance the development of lifetime models for components.

 **BEng Aeronautical Engineering** Jan 2014 - Apr 2019.
 Universidad Pontificia Bolivariana.
 Medellín, Colombia.
+- Six-month internship involved designing the flight data analysis program at Viva Air, a Colombian low-cost airline.
+- Final year project: Conceptual and preliminary design of a commercial aircraft.

 ## Get in Touch